atrettel/fsbl/README.md

 - Code ported to several languages, including C, C++, Fortran, Java, Julia, ...

-- Detailed documentation on the mathematics behind the Falkner-Skan profiles.
+- Detailed documentation on the mathematics behind the Falkner-Skan profiles and the program's implementation of the shooting method using bisection search.

 - Verification and validation and uncertainty quantification.

-## Tabulated verification and validation sources
+## Tabulated benchmarks for comparison

 - Hartree, D. R. 1937.
 "On an Equation Occurring in Falkner and Skan's Approximate Treatment of the Equations of the Boundary Layer".
 Mathematical